anji96/AWS---VPC-BASICS/Readme.md

-The resources created as part of enterprise-vpc.yaml doesn't cost a time.
+The resources created as part of enterprise-vpc.yaml doesn't cost a dime.
 NAT gateway does.
 This is not created as part of the yaml stack.